RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 {% include link-to-other-site.html url="https://github.com/Drenn1/oracles-disasm" description="This is intended to be a full disassembly of Oracle of Ages and Seasons for the Gameboy Color.
 The disassembly uses WLA-DX as its assembler." image="https://upload.wikimedia.org/wikipedia/en/a/af/The_Legend_of_Zelda_Oracle_of_Seasons_and_Oracle_of_Ages_Game_Cover.jpg" title="Disassembly of Oracle of Ages and Seasons"  %}

 ### Looney Tunes: Carrot Crazy
 {% include link-to-other-site.html url="https://github.com/huderlem/carrotcrazy" description="Links Awakening DX Disassembly still under active development.
-It uses RGBDS to build into the worldwide ROM set." image="https://upload.wikimedia.org/wikipedia/en/f/f8/Looney_Tunes_Carrot_Crazy.jpg" title="Disassembly of Legend of Zelda: Links Awakening DX"  %}
+It uses RGBDS to build into the worldwide ROM set." image="https://upload.wikimedia.org/wikipedia/en/f/f8/Looney_Tunes_Carrot_Crazy.jpg" title="Looney Tunes: Carrot Crazy"  %}

 ### Pokemon Gold & Silver
 {% include link-to-other-site.html url="https://github.com/pret/pokegold" description="This is a fully documented disassembly of Pokemon Gold and Pokemon Silver.
 It uses the RGBDS assembler to build into the retail ROMs" image="https://upload.wikimedia.org/wikipedia/en/4/4c/Pok%C3%A9mon_box_art_-_Gold_Version.png" title="Disassembly of Pokémon Gold/Silver"  %}